Roman infantry tactics: Individual weapons, personal equipment and haulage

 A legionary typically carried around 27 kilograms (60 pounds) of armour, weapons, and equipment.
 This load consisted of armour, a sword called gladius, a shield, two pila (one heavy, one light), and five days' food rations.
 There were also tools for digging and constructing a castrum, the legions' fortified base camp.
-One writer recreates the following as to Caesar's army in Gaul: Each soldier arranged his heavy pack on a T- or Y-shaped rod (furca), borne on his left shoulder.
-Shields were protected on the march with a hide cover.
-Each legionary carried about five days' worth of wheat, pulses or chickpeas, a flask of oil, and a mess kit with a dish, cup, and utensil.
-Personal items might include a dyed horsehair crest for the helmet, a semi-water-resistant oiled woollen cloak, socks and breeches for cold weather and a blanket.
-Entrenchment equipment included a shallow wicker basket for moving earth, a spade and/or pick-axe like dolabra or turf cutter, and two wooden staves to construct the next camp palisade.
 All these were arranged in the marching pack toted by each infantryman.

 Fighters travelled in groups of eight, and each octet was sometimes assigned a mule.
 The mule carried a variety of equipment and supplies, e.g. a mill for grinding grain, a small clay oven for baking bread, cooking pots, spare weapons, waterskins, and tents.
 A Roman centuria had a complement of ten mules, each attended by two non-combatants who handled foraging and water supply.
 It might be supported by wagons in the rear, each drawn by six mules and carrying tools, nails, water barrels, extra food and the tent and possessions of the centurion (commanding officer of the unit).